campusgateapp/CommonInputControls/README.md

    for: .touchUpInside)
 ```

-into the viewDidLoad, I get a fatal error message after build completes.
+into the viewDidLoad, I get a fatal error message after the build completes.

 ```
 Thread 1: Fatal error: Unexpectedly found nil while implicitly unwrapping an Optional value